 The State Prison at Thomaston was opened officially in July of 1824, to serve as a penitentiary where convicts were sentenced to hard labor for life or for any term one year or longer.
 The prison has always been a maximum security facility for adult felons.
 Women were sentenced to the institution until 1935 when they were transferred to the Women's Correctional Center in Skowhegan.
 The prison was plagued by fires in 1837, 1841, 1851, 1873 and 1923.
 Renovations and additions took place throughout the years and in 1992 high risk prisoners were transferred from Thomaston to a new maximum security facility in Warren known as Maine Correctional Institution (MCI).
-It was built to house male prisoners who posed the highest risk to the public, safety of staff, other prisoners, and the security and orderly management of the Department's facilities.
+It was built to house male prisoners, and the security and orderly management of the Department's facilities.
 An increasing population and an antiquated prison resulted in the construction of a new facility in Warren, adjoined to MCI.
-On February 13, 2002 prisoners were transferred to the new prison and the former Thomaston facility was demolished in June 2002.
+On February 13, 2002, prisoners were transferred to the new prison and the former Thomaston facility was demolished in June 2002.
 Only a section of the wall remains at the site beside the prison cemetery.

 The new facility was built to house 916 prisoners.
-It also houses a 6 bed infirmary for the adult population.
+Capacity is being increased to approximately 1016 by adding additional bed space to several housing pods.
+It also houses a seven bed infirmary for the adult population.
 In 2008, the first female prisoner from Maine Correctional Center was transferred to receive infirmary level medical care.
-Additionally, 200 minimum security prisoners are housed at the Bolduc Correctional Facility (BCF) in South Warren.
+Additionally, 220 minimum security prisoners are housed at the Bolduc Correctional Facility (BCF) in South Warren.
 In 1978 the official name of the minimum security unit became the Ronald P. Bolduc Unit in honor of Ronald P. Bolduc the first Director.
-The former barracks now serves as the Bolduc Correctional Facility.
+The former barracks now serve as the Bolduc Correctional Facility.
 Prior to 1970 a fire destroyed the working farm at BCF which had previously supported the prison with beef, dairy and produce.